stimulant/ampm/README.md

-    "Category": "a name that you supply as a way to group objects that you want to track", "Action": "name the type of event or interaction you want to track", "Label": "provide additional information for events that you want to track, such as title of content", "Value": "you could use it to provide the time in seconds for an player to load", }
+    "Category": "a name that you supply as a way to group objects that you want to track", "Action": "name the type of event or interaction you want to track", "Label": "provide additional information for events that you want to track, such as title of content", "Value": "some relevant numeric value",
+}
 ```

-More information about the types of data to include in the event tracking message can be found on the [Google Analytics](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide#Anatomy) site.
+More information about the types of data to include in the event tracking message can be found on the [Google Analytics](https://support.google.com/analytics/answer/1033068) site.